Degree Show 2016

 Selection is determined by the quality of the application, indicated primarily in your portfolio of work and written statements.
 A very high proportion of successful applicants complete a Foundation Diploma in Art and Design.
-The course will only exceptionally consider A Level candidates who can present a portfolio of equivalent standard to those produced by students on Foundation courses.

 Applicants are normally expected to have achieved, or be expected to achieve, the course entry requirements detailed below: